Cannabinoid Opportunities Emerge with Sleep-Focused Shoppers

 ≥ 97% CBN Isolate

 According to a recent Gallup poll, Americans are placing more emphasis on the importance of proper sleep than ever before.
-It has been known for decades that sleep is essential to health, but it’s only recently that scientists have uncovered just how essential a good night of rest is to your defense against disease and expected lifespan.
+Scientists have long known that sleep is vital for health.
+Recent findings show how crucial rest is for disease defense and longevity.

-What, exactly, does Gallup have to say about the relationship between Americans and their sleep, and what does it mean for the growing and solidifying American hemp market?
-We will cover all the details in this guide and provide you with concrete tips to follow in light of these shifting attitudes towards sleep.
+What does Gallup say about Americans and their sleep, and how does it impact the American hemp market?
+We will cover these details in this guide and provide practical tips for shifting attitudes about sleep.

 First, the basic facts: In 2022, Gallup partnered with mattress manufacturer Casper to survey more than 3,000 American adults regarding their attitudes toward sleep.
 Titled the “Casper-Gallup State of Sleep in America 2022 Report¹,” the results of this poll cover a wide range of topics — most importantly, for our purposes, the self-perception of Americans regarding how much the quality of their sleep affects their daily activities.